Our River. Our Future

 Towards the end of the year, we expect to complete the foundation works and then begin constructing the new 10 megalitre covered storage facility and supporting infrastructure.

-The new storage tank is designed to take the flow from the New Sewer Pipeline, meaning less overflow events into the kanamaluka/Tamar Estuary.
+The new storage tank is designed to balance the flow from the New Sewer Pipeline, meaning less overflow events into the kanamaluka/Tamar Estuary.

 The project is expected to be completed during 2026.